 Washington, D.C.› Restaurant

-1601 14th St. NW
+1601 14th St. NW (at Q St.)

-Our Rating Neighborhood U & 14th St Corridors Hours Sat–Sun 9:30am–5pm; Sun–Thurs 5–11pm; Fri–Sat 5pm–midnight Transportation Metro: U St./Cardozo (13th St. exit) Phone 202/332-3333 Prices Lunch and brunch main courses $12–$31; dinner main courses $13–$35 (most around $25) Cuisine Type French Web site Le Diplomate Other Reservations recommended
+Our Rating Neighborhood U & 14th St Corridors Hours Sat–Sun 9:30am–5pm; Sun–Thurs 5–11pm; Fri–Sat 5pm–midnight Transportation Metro: U St./Cardozo (13th St. exit) Phone 202/332-3333 Prices Main courses lunch and brunch $12–$31; dinner $14–$38 (most around $27; daily specials go as high as $52) Cuisine Type French Web site Le Diplomate Other Reservations recommended

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.